Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 Your second stop is one of the Antwerp must-see places.
 After a 15-minute walk you get to Hendrik Conscienceplein—you see, I told you the names are fun.
 Trying to pronounce them correctly will probably break your tongue.
 It reminded me of the time I thought I would be able to pronounce Neuschwanstein Castle in Bavaria.

 In the middle of this tiny cozy square suddenly Saint Charles Borromeo Church stands in front of you.
 Locally, it's known as Sint-Carolus Borromeus, so check the signs for this lovely name.
 The church from the 17th century is a work of art in itself.
 The details on its façade are insane.
 You’ll see all the little instruments and other little knickknacks as you notice you dropped something—your jaw!
 Pick it up and then go inside, it's about to be dropped again.
+This isn’t a stop you can leave out of your Antwerp itinerary.

 The Saint Charles Borromeo Church's interior